jhudson8/react-backbone/tutorials/forms/tutorial.md

   },
 ```

-We don't need to listen for the model change events to clear out the state so remove (but keep the "modelPopulate" mixin)
+We don't need to listen for the model change events to clear out the state so remove the included mixins and events hash

 ```
-      mixins: ['modelPopulate', 'modelEvents'],
+      mixins: ['modelEvents'],

       events: {
         'model:change': function() {